gabeweng/gabeweng.github.io/_posts/2020-03-04-illustrated-simclr.md

   teaser: /images/contrastive-find-a-pair.png
 ---

 In recent years, [numerous self-supervised learning methods](https://amitness.com/2020/02/illustrated-self-supervised-learning/) have been proposed for learning image representations, each getting better than the previous.
 But, their performance was still below the supervised counterparts.

 This changed when **Chen et. al** proposed a new framework in their research paper "[SimCLR: A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709)".
-The SimCLR paper not only improves upon the previous state-of-the-art self-supervised learning methods but also beats the supervised learning method on ImageNet classification.
+The SimCLR paper not only improves upon the previous state-of-the-art self-supervised learning methods but also beats the supervised learning method on ImageNet classification by scaling up the architecture.

 In this article, I will explain the key ideas of the framework proposed in the research paper using diagrams.